brunoyin/folaris/folaris-cli/README.md

 ## How it works

 Folaris web server expose /run HTTP POST for executing a Powershell script or a simple commnand.
 The server requires the command to be formatted in JSON.
+If the payload json text is longer than 3K, or it is not in the expected format, connection will drop immediately.

 For example, to execute cmdlet Get-Date, it expects in the HTTP POST payload to be: